jerrysam/chatgpt-wrapper-ui-augmentation/README.md

 LLMs perform better if told they are experts

 > You are an expert in UI animations and code.

+Main instructions at the top, which has more weighting.
+Don't put the example far at the end (far from the main prompt), because the additional distance reduces its weight.

 Found a relatively unique string as a delimiter